 Astro Orbiter at Magic Kingdom

 This attraction is part of the center hub of Tomorrowland in Magic Kingdom.
 The queue sits almost adjacent to the line for the PeopleMover attraction.
-And the actual ride sits on the top floor of the area.
-You have to look up to actually see it.

 Signs indicate the ride entrance at the ground level.
-Once you get to the front of the ground queue, a cast member will load your group into an elevator and send you up to the next level.
+Once you get to the front of the ground queue, a cast member will load your group into an elevator and send you to the next level.

-Those Astro Orbiter views are stunning though.
+Those Astro Orbiter views are stunning, though.

 Check out Astro Orbiter on YouTube: Complete Ride Experience